openvinotoolkit/model_server/docs/mediapipe.md

 ## OpenVINO calculators <a name="ovms-calculators"></a>

-We are introducing a set of calculators which can bring to the graphs execution the advantage of OpenVINO Runtime.
+We are introducing a set of calculators which can bring to the graphs execution advantages of OpenVINO Runtime.

 Check their [documentation](https://github.com/openvinotoolkit/mediapipe/blob/main/mediapipe/calculators/ovms)